micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_new_type/index.md

 ...
 ```

-The message definition in `msg/MyCustomMessage.msg` now can add types from `geometry_msgs` package:
+The message definition in `msg/MyCustomMessage.msg` can now include types from the `geometry_msgs` package:

 ```
 ...